Visual & Performing Arts

 Drama

-Our drama curriculum encourages students to express themselves creatively and to discover their creative process and potential.
-Students learn to work both individually and as a team to build a space of discovery, community and active listening.
-Students are exposed to improvisation, scene studies and movement studio classes to develop visual and spatial awareness, kinesthetic awareness, musicality, interpersonal and intrapersonal skills.
-We work to expose the global history of theater and dance at each age group.
-All students work to develop social and emotional awareness, emotional regulation and impulse control.
+Our drama curriculum encourages students to express themselves and to discover their creative process and potential.
+Students learn to work both individually and as a team to build a space of discovery, community, and active listening.
+Students are exposed to improvisation, scene studies, and movement studio classes to develop visual and spatial awareness, kinesthetic awareness, musicality, and interpersonal and intrapersonal skills.
+All students work to develop social and emotional awareness, emotional regulation, and impulse control.
 Students are encouraged to take risks and find their voice through multiple modes of expression.
-We work to develop performance and production skills both in a studio setting and on a main stage.
-All students will perform in the annual Community Arts Festival.
+Students learn the global history of theater and develop performance and production skills both in a studio and stage settings.
+All students will perform in the annual Arts Festival.

 Visual Arts

 The art program at Community School serves to introduce students to a variety of art media while utilizing art as a vehicle for personal expression.
-Students work in the art studio in two-dimensional and three-dimensional work and study a variety of artists and cultures for inspiration.
+Students create two-dimensional and three-dimensional work and study a variety of artists and cultures for inspiration.
 Projects integrate with the school’s yearly theme and correlate with lessons in core subjects.
-Each student participates in two school art shows each year and has work published on the online art museum “Artsonia.”
-Art Club, offered to middle school students, meets weekly to work on projects and community shows.
+Each student participates in two school art shows a year and has work published on the online art museum, Artsonia.